yf13/nuttx/docs/nuttx-rv64ilp32.md

 ## The toolchain

-After downloading the [RuyiSDK rv64ilp32 toolchain](https://github.com/ruyisdk/riscv-gnu-toolchain-rv64ilp32/releases), playing the `hello` demo and raising questions to the friendly toolchain experts, concepts about how it works have been established.
+After downloading the [RuyiSDK rv64ilp32 toolchain](https://github.com/ruyisdk/riscv-gnu-toolchain-rv64ilp32/releases), playing the `hello` demo and raising questions to the friendly RuiyiSDK toolchain developers, concepts about how it works have been established.

-Here are the major points:
+The following are the major points:

-- The `rv64ilp32` program is of ELF-32 class, but with flag 0x25;
+- The `rv64ilp32` program ABI is of ELF-32 class, but with flag 0x25;
-- The `-rsicv64ilp32` named QEMU tools in the toolchain not only support the `rv64ilp32` program format, but also support masking of the higher 32-bit addresses used by the program;
+- The `-rsicv64ilp32` suffixed QEMU tools within the toolchain not only support `rv64ilp32` ABI, but also support masking of the higher 32-bit addresses on the fly;
 - The toolchain uses `-march=rv64`, `-mabi=ilp32` for rv64ilp32 binaries;
-- The compiler has `__riscv_xlen_t==64` and `sizeof(void*)==32` defined for programs to adapt themselves;
+- The compiler has `__riscv_xlen_t==64` and `sizeof(void*)==32` defined for programs to adapt themselves to this ABI;
 - Access to addresses beyond 4G space shall be done via assembly as compiled address has been limited in 32-bit.

 ## Building NuttX